-As a vegetarian road warrior, I criss-crossed the country.
-Among my stops were America’s heartland.
+As a vegetarian road warrior, I crisscrossed the country.
+Among my stops was America’s heartland.
 Iowa.
 Kansas.
 North Carolina.
 Those were some of the places where my caloric intake was lower than normal.

 Iowa is a pork industry state.
 The Iowa Pork Producers Association boasts, “At any one time, there are approximately 20 million pigs being raised in Iowa.”
 These are not your “Green Acres” Arnold Ziffel hogs that lounge in the living room.
 Rather, they are part of the killing industry that is propelled by Americans’ lack of mindfulness when it comes to eating.